Smart home alone: how to help protect your connected home while you’re on vacation

 - Install a smart lock on your front door if the cat sitter or cleaners will need access while you’re away.
 Continuing these types of services will also help with the illusion that somebody is home.

 Having a home full of IoT devices can also make coming home that much sweeter after a trip.
-Here are a few tips to make your smart home more welcoming.
+Here are a few tips that can make your smart home more welcoming.